Epicenter Studios

 Epicenter Studios, based in Sherman Oaks, California, was a video game developer founded by talent from, among other titles, the commercially successful, critically acclaimed Call of Duty franchise.
-Epicenter Studios recently released its first title Critter Round-Up (Animal Panic in Japan) at the Japanese Nintendo WiiWare launch on March 25, 2008.
+Epicenter Studios released its first title Critter Round-Up (Animal Panic in Japan) at the Japanese Nintendo WiiWare launch on March 25, 2008.
 Critter Round-up was the only game in the group developed by a US team.